Umbilical cord: Gas exchange

 The umbilical cord lacks vasa vasorum, which means that the cells within Wharton's Jelly are dependent on the diffusion of gases and nutrients for their metabolic needs.
 It has been hypothesized that this diffusion might explain the persistence of the dual umbilical artery, while the second umbilical vein atrophies early in gestation.
-The dual umbilical artery increases the surface area of the arterial walls (and therefore the rate of diffusion) with roughly 45% compared to a single umbilical artery, while the same placental flow is maintained.
+The dual umbilical artery increases the surface area of the arterial walls (and therefore the rate of diffusion) by roughly 45% compared to a single umbilical artery, while the same placental flow is maintained.
 This might provide a threefold protective mechanism against the effect of uterine contractions during childbirth.
 These contractions disrupt the maternal blood flow towards the placenta, and therefore might result in potentially harmful fetal acidosis.
 During a uterine contraction, flow through the umbilical cord, and thus diffusion with Wharton's Jelly, is maintained.
-First of all, Wharton's jelly acts as an oxygen reserve, which delays the onset of anerobic metabolism, ultimately delaying the onset of fetal acidosis.
+Firstly, Wharton's jelly acts as an oxygen reserve, which delays the onset of anaerobic metabolism, ultimately delaying the onset of fetal acidosis.
 Secondly, the diffusion of carbon dioxide from the fetal blood into Wharton's jelly dampens the increase of acidity in the fetal blood, delaying the onset of acidosis as well.
 Finally, the diffusion of carbon dioxide back into the arterial blood after the uterine contraction accelerates fetal recovery, as it raises the carbon dioxide content of the fetal blood entering the placenta.
 In the placenta, this increase in carbon dioxide increases the uptake of oxygen from the maternal blood as a result of the Bohr effect.
-In turn, this increased amount of oxygen increases the rate with which carbon dioxide is removed from the fetal tissues, as a result of the Haldane effect.
+In turn, this increased amount of oxygen increases the rate at which carbon dioxide is removed from the fetal tissues, as a result of the Haldane effect.
 Since all three effects are proportional to the diffusion rate, the protective properties are reduced for fetuses with a single umbilical artery, which provides an explanation for the increased amount of complications seen for these fetuses during childbirth.